myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 And there is no need to re-parse MDX/Markdown posts.
 On the countrary, globbing the image dir to get the image list.
 If we need to know which images are required by a specified post, since the image paths (relative to `/public` folder) always literally exist in the post content, just use text searching to check.

+Problem 4: Next.js can not still automatically move images to `.next/static/media` even when using webpack plugin API.

+Fix 4: After checking, the true issue is the React context.
+Wraping `src` into a context caused Next.js unable to recognize the relationship and failed to ship the images.
+So we just ship the image metadata of all pages.
+Considering we have at most 100 images, this will not increase the client bundle size too much.

 </details>